juliettech13/The-AI-Engineer-Challenge/frontend/README.md

 ## First Time Setup

+1. Get your Helicone API key from [Helicone.ai](https://www.helicone.ai)
-1. Click the settings icon (⚙️) in the top right corner
+2. Click the settings icon (⚙️) in the top right corner
-2. Enter your OpenAI API key
+3. Enter your Helicone API key
+4. Select a model from the registry (or enter a model ID manually)
+   - Models are automatically loaded from the Helicone registry
+   - You can search by name, author, or model ID
+   - Default: `gpt-4o-mini`
-3. Optionally configure:
+5. Optionally configure:
-   - Model (default: `gpt-4.1-mini`)
    - Developer message (system instructions for the AI)
-4. Click "Save"
+6. Click "Save"
-5. Optionally click "Check API Health" to verify the backend is running
+7. Optionally click "Check API Health" to verify the backend is running

 ## Usage

 1. **Start a conversation**: Type your message in the input area at the bottom
 2. **Send messages**:
    - Press `Enter` to send
    - Press `Shift + Enter` for a new line
 3. **View responses**: Assistant responses appear in real-time as they stream from the API